-Each year, millions of families support their teen children in learning to drive and earning a driver’s license.
-For teens in foster care, a driver’s license is proven to be critically important to their success and a critical feature of providing “normalcy” for these youths.
-In fact, studies have shown that teens with access to a car do better in school, get better jobs, have more college options, and eventually, more successful careers.
+Each year, with the support of their families, millions of teens learn to drive and earn a driver’s license.
+But for teens in foster care, for whom securing a driver’s license can be critically important to their success, achieving this “normalcy” milestone can be complicated.
+Studies have shown that teens with access to a car do better in school, get better jobs, have more college options, and eventually, more successful careers.
 Without a driver’s license, these teens have difficulty traveling, securing an apartment and achieving gainful employment.

 Embrace Families offers expertise to states and territorial child welfare agencies on creating or enhancing driver’s license and transportation programs for teens in foster care.